masotime/json-url/README.md

 	);
 ```

+## Motivation

+Typically when you want to shorten a long URL with large amounts of data parameters, the approach is to generate a "short URL" where compression is achieved by using a third-party service which stores the true URL and redirects the user (e.g. bit.ly or goo.gl).

+However, if you want to:

+* share bookmarks with virtually unlimited combinations of state and/or
+* want to avoid the third-party dependency

+you would encode the data structure (typically JSON) in your URL, but this often results in very large URLs.

+This approach differs by removing that third-party dependency and encodes it using common compression algorithms such as LZW or LZMA.

+Note: It is arguable that a custom dictionary / domain specific encoding would ultimately provide better compression, but here we want to
+* avoid maintaining such a dictionary and/or
+* retain cross-application compatibility (otherwise you need a shared dictionary)

 ## Approach

 I explored several options, the most popular one being [MessagePack][1].
 However, I noticed that it did not give the best possible compression as compared to [LZMA][2] and [LZW][3].